 Successful completion of a bachelor’s degree from an institution where English is the primary language of instruction.

 We offer interviews by invitation only, contacting applicants by phone or letter to arrange a date.
-Interviews, a required part of the admissions process, are conducted from November through December.
+Interviews, a required part of the admissions process, are conducted through February.
 Please understand that meeting our minimum requirements does not guarantee an interview invitation.